 Baby Pacific rattlesnake (photo by Kristen Lalumiere)

-Mrs. Fader told the boy: “Recess is almost over so go out a play for a few minutes, and I will keep the big worm.”
+Mrs. Fader told the boy: “Recess is almost over so go out and play for a few minutes, and I will keep the big worm.”
 She found another teacher in the hallway, who offered to take the rattlesnake to the College science department a few blocks away.
 After the science department did some investigation of the rattler, they reported back to Mrs. Fader that it had enough venom in its glands to potentially kill a child.

 Another under-the-radar super-hero teacher at work!